PrestonZ82/Machine-Learning-Portfolio/README.md

 This assignment was to take an image dataset from kaggle and perform multiple image classificaiton models on it.
 I attempted to do a sequential model, then include CNN and RNN in separate tests.
 Lastly, I tried using a pretrained model.
 I used the intel image classificaiton model from Kaggle.
 You can find the notebook [here](ImageClassification.ipynb) and you can find the analysis [here](MachineLearningImageClassificationAnalysis.pdf)

 ## Wrapping Up The Portfolio
-Add a summary paragraph to the index page that reflects your skills in ML, enthusiasm for ML, plans for future personal projects, plans for keeping up with this rapidly changing field, and interest in possible employment opportunities.

 Over the course of this semester I gained a lot of knowledge on machine learning and how to implement machine learning models.
 I have an understanding of many machine learning models and techniques such as linear regression, knn regression, CNN, and Naive Bayes Models.
 I am still very interested in ML, even though I spent an entire semester learning about it.
 There is still so much more to learn about.
 I currently don't have any plans for new personal projects, but I do plan on revisiting a lot of the projects in this portfolio and improving upon them.
 I plan to keep reading about updates in machine learning and AI in order to try to keep up with this fast paced environment.
 I will be graduating in August, therefore I have been and will continue to apply for as many ML jobs as possible.